IbrahimBulle/faststart-mp4/README.md

-Here’s a clean, professional **README.md** you can use for your Go project:

----

 # 🎬 FastStart MP4 Processor

 A simple Go utility that automatically processes all `.mp4` videos in a chosen directory and makes them **streaming-ready** by enabling the **faststart** flag using `ffmpeg`.